markjnkim/es_mod/01-html/content/step-3-hero.md

 }
 ```

-Let's take a look at your page on the browser and see how your new code has changed the page.
+Let's add this code into our CSS style sheet and take a look at the new changes on your page in the browser.
 Don't forget to save your changes.

 > **Pro-Tip**: You can save yourself a bit of heart ache or frustration by simply clicking on the Auto Save option in the `File` menu, making saving automatic.